Embassy of Estonia, London

-Embassy of Estonia in London is the diplomatic mission of Estonia in the United Kingdom.
+The Embassy of Estonia in London is the diplomatic mission of Estonia in the United Kingdom.
 It is located at 44 Queen's Gate Terrace.
 The new building of the Estonian Embassy in London at Queen's Gate Terrace was opened on 14 October 2015 by Estonian Foreign Minister Marina Kaljurand.
-Former Embassy building at 16 Hyde Park Gate is now Ambassador's residence.
+It is part of a Grade II listed terrace constructed in the mid-1800s.
+The former embassy building at 16 Hyde Park Gate is now the ambassador's residence.